jensklose/ZendX_View_Autoescaping/README.markdown

 # ZendX_View_Autoescaping

-This project provides you a ViewRenderer with autoescaping of all assigned view variables.
-It also prevent you to use object variables within viewskripts to call methods.
+This project provides you a ViewRenderer with auto escaping of all assigned view variables.
+It also prevents you to use object variables within view skripts to call methods.
 This is better placed in your models.

 See the examples and tests to understand the facade concept.